-If you’ve ever seen the 2010 action adventure movie “The Expendables”, then you will be familiar with the aircraft used by the team in their many adventures.
+RC modelers all love great movies that feature impressive aircraft If you’ve ever seen the 2010 action adventure movie “The Expendables”, then you will be familiar with the aircraft used by the team for their missions.
 This impressive giant scale RC version of the Grumman HU-16 Albatross is painted like the movie airplane and is an amphibious flying boat powered by twin Zenoah G-62 gas engines turning 3-blade scale Beila propellers.

 The full size Grumman HU-16 Albatross is a large twin–radial engine amphibious flying boat that was used by the USAF, the U.S. Navy and the U.S. Coast Guard, primarily as a search and rescue aircraft.